OpenCerts/opencerts-documentation/website/blog/2020-05-12-multi-issuers.md

 ### Multi issuers

 While having multiple issuers has always been available in OpenCerts, there has been no documentation on this feature, as well how it differs from single issuer documents.
-The use cases might be rare (for instance when there is a collaboration between multiple universities), but now [we got you covered](/docs/multi-issuer).
+The use cases might be rare (for instance when there is a collaboration between multiple institutions), but now [we got you covered](/docs/multi-issuer).

 ### Deploy verify API